-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management expenses in the collection of GHG data (including metering and measuring), and analytical data used in calculations.
-This may significantly increase the administrative burden to Enerplus' and this risk is considered in the alignment of staff and systems management. the accuracy of data collection technologies.
-Depending on the type of data and the level of detail required, this cost may be significant but it remains unknown until there is regulatory certainty in particular jurisdictions in which we operate. data necessary for the source categories.
-This investment in our database management for GHG emissions had initial costs of approximately \$150,000 with yearly maintenance costs.
-Beyond this, there have been operational surveys and upgrades of data collection technologies that will continue to be enhanced. regulatory certainty in particular jurisdictions in which we operate.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management resources and operational expenses in the collection of GHG data (including metering and measuring), and analytical data used in calculations.
+This may significantly increase the administrative burden to Enerplus and this risk is considered in the alignment of staff and systems management. need to increase the accuracy of data collection technologies.
+Depending on the type of data and the level of detail required, this cost may be significant but it remains unknown until there is regulatory certainty in particular jurisdictions in which we operate. until there is regulatory certainty in particular jurisdictions in which we operate. until there is regulatory certainty in particular jurisdictions in which we operate.

-CC5.1b Please describe your risks that are driven by change in physical climate parameters
+CC5.1b Please describe your inherent risks that are driven by change in physical climate parameters

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in mean (average) In some of the areas in which we operate, we depend Increased operational cost Up to 1 year Direct About as likely as not Low It is unknown what the financial implication of the To manage this risk, Enerplus may be required to There are no costs associated
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in mean (average) temperature In some of the areas in which we operate, we depend on cold conditions Increased operational cost Up to 1 year Direct About as likely as not Low It is unknown what the financial implication of the changes in mean To manage this risk, Enerplus may be required to manage a more There are no costs associated with this risk

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management temperature on cold conditions to allow for vehicular access to our sites via ice roads.
-Increasing temperatures can reduce the length of time in frozen conditions which will limit winter access to some of our sites changes in mean temperature will be on our operations as both the weather and activity level of the particular field will change on a daily basis.
-However, it is expected that operational costs would increase significantly as we access the sites differently and within a more constrained access schedule. manage a more constrained schedule for service, drilling and completions activities on applicable sites.
-Additionally, Enerplus may have to provide increased use of other methods of transport to the sites including, for example, the use of helicopters. with this risk at this time.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management to allow for vehicular access to our sites via ice roads.
+Increasing temperatures can reduce the length of time in frozen conditions which will limit winter access to some of our sites temperature will be on our operations as both the weather and activity level of the particular field will change on a daily basis.
+However, it is expected that operational costs would increase significantly as we access the sites differently and within a more constrained access schedule. constrained schedule for service, drilling and completions activities on applicable sites.
+Additionally, Enerplus may have to provide increased use of other methods of transport to the sites including, for example, the use of helicopters. at this time.
 Change in precipitation extremes and droughts Extreme weather conditions such as flooding and drought from extreme changes in precipitation is a risk to Enerplus' operations.
 Flood conditions prevent access to our sites for normal operation or drilling and completion activities.
-Additionally, droughts can lead to conditions conducive to Increased operational cost Up to 1 year Direct Likely Low It is unknown what the financial implication of the changes in precipitation extremes and droughts will be on our operations as both the weather and activity level of the particular field will change on a daily basis.
+Additionally, droughts can lead to conditions conducive to wildfires and this is Increased operational cost Up to 1 year Direct Likely Low It is unknown what the financial implication of the changes in precipitation extremes and droughts will be on our operations as both the weather and activity level of the particular field will change on a daily basis.
 To manage this risk, Enerplus' will have to manage a more constrained schedule for service, drilling and completions activities on sites if applicable.
-Additionally, Enerplus' has diligently updated Emergency Response Plans and is continually training corporate and field staff on emergency There are no costs associated with this risk at this time.
+Additionally, Enerplus has diligently updated Emergency Response Plans and is continually training corporate and field staff on emergency response There are no costs associated with this risk at this time.

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management wildfires and this is a significant health and safety risk for our operations. response procedures
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management a significant health and safety risk for our operations. procedures

-Please describe your risks that are driven by changes in other climate-related developments
+Please describe your inherent risks that are driven by changes in other climate-related developments